Skip to main content

 How Long Will it Take to Complete My Work Order (WO)?

-A Work Order (WO) is a value-added service the we can provide for you.
+A Work Order (WO) is a value-added service we offer to help meet your specific project needs.

-Typically, if a work order has been previously built, all necessary parts are in stock, and the quantity is less than 1000 units, you can expect the parts to be ready for shipping within five days from the date of the request.
+Typically, if the work order is a repeat order, all necessary parts are in stock, and the quantity is under 1000 units, you can expect the parts to be ready for shipping within 5 business days from the date of your request.

 Factors That Affect Work Order Lead Time

-• Short materials.
-Additional days may be needed if there is a shortage of materials on hand.
+• Material Shortages: Additional days may be needed if there is a shortage of materials on hand.
 All stock items for work orders needs to be in-house a full day before a build will begin.

 All of these factors, and more, should be discussed with your account manager when you submit your work order.

-How do I Speed Up My Work Order?
+How Can I Speed Up My Work Order?

 There isn't a direct line to speeding up any project.